LucasXavierChurchman/Clustering-rNBA-Post-Titles/README.md

 As with all NLP problems, the text went through a pre-processing pipeline.
 Here the (fairly standard) process was:

-- Casting to lower case
+- Casting to lowercase
-- Removing punctation
+- Removing punctuation
 - Stemming (Lemmatization was tried as well, but had better results with stemming)
 - Removed numbers (Important because 100 points in a box score is a lot different than 100 million dollars when talking about a contract)